 Case studies, challenges and best practices to ensure the full participation of elderly people in disaster risk reduction.

 Informal settlements are usually comprised of vulnerable populations and experience greater disaster damages.
-These resources explore how these settlements exacerbate risk and management efforts.
+These resources analyse how these settlements exacerbate risk and management efforts.

 The interconnection of devices to the Internet offers new perspectives in disaster risk management.
 A selection of different applications of the Internet of Things (IOT) for disaster risk reduction.